RetroPie/RetroPie-Docs/docs/Cheats.md

 #### Mame Cheats

-Mame has it's own configurations for cheats.
+Mame has its own configurations for cheats.
 You can see a guide [HERE](lr-mame2003#cheats)